ManavNakai/World-Capital-Quiz/README.md

    - Open PG Admin and create a new database named `world`.

    4.2. **Create a table**:
-   - Create a table named `countries` with the following structure:
+   - Create a table named `capitals` with the following structure:

      ```
-     CREATE TABLE countries (
+     CREATE TABLE capitals (
        id SERIAL PRIMARY KEY,
        country VARCHAR(255) NOT NULL,
        capital VARCHAR(255) NOT NULL